 For Degree and Certificate requirements, please visit the College Catalog.

-Applications will be accepted March 1-March 31, 2019.
+Applications will be accepted March 1st - March 31st and will be provided during HS80.
 All application materials must be received by the cutoff date.
-After the applications have been processed, those whose applications are complete, acceptable, and have passed HS80 will be invited to p articipate in a lottery.
-Scheduling details and time frame have yet to be determined.
+After the applications have been processed, those whose applications are complete, acceptable, and have passed HS80 will be invited to participate in a lottery.
+The lottery take place at the end of April.
+More information will be discussed during HS80.

 Our hospital-based School of Radiologic Technology is a major component of the San Joaquin General Hospital and the Hospital Diagnostic Imaging Department.
 As such we share their values, dedication, and commitment to providing the highest quality health care, education, and training.
 Our educational program remains community-oriented, culturally sensitive, and highly affordable.